jckarter/clay/doc/language-reference.md

     TripleStringChar -> /(?!=""" ([^"]|$)) [^\\]/
                       | EscapeCode

 String literals represent a sequence of ASCII text.
-Syntactically, they consist of zero or more characters or escape codes as described under [Characters], delimited by either matching `"` characters or by matching `"""` sequences.
+Syntactically, they consist of zero or more characters or escape codes as described for [character literals], delimited by either matching `"` characters or by matching `"""` sequences.
 Within `"`-delimited strings, the characters `"` and `\` must be escaped, whereas in `"""`-delimited strings, only `\` need be escaped.
 (The sequence `"""` may be escaped by escaping one or more of the `"` characters.)
 Whitespace within string literals is significant, including newlines.

     // Examples of string literals
     "hello world"  "\"hello world\""